Move (Japanese band): History

 On December 2, 2008, t-kimura stated on Move's official web site that he would focus more on production, and less on performing.
 On April 10, 2009, Move performed with DJ T-Tashiro during an anime convention, Kamikazecon II, in Houston, Texas; the band announced that t-kimura would no longer perform on-stage.

-On December 7, 2012, the band announced on their official website that, after a stint of 15 years, they will disband after their last live performance on March 16, 2013.
+On December 7, 2012, the band announced on their official website that, after a stint of 15 years, they would disband after their last live performance on March 16, 2013.
 Their final album, Best Moves, which was initially scheduled to be released on December 19, 2012, but was delayed because of the decision to disband; the album was released on February 29, 2013, and the album was renamed Best Moves ~and move goes on~.
 The concert "15th Anniversary Concert - Best m.o.v.e" was also postponed and renamed "m.o.v.e - The Last Show - Champagne Fight" for the same reason.

 The concert was ultimately held on March 16, 2013, featuring 27 songs mainly from Best Moves ~and move goes on~ performed in front of an audience of 1,500.
 The show was recorded and then released on DVD on June 5, 2013.

 In 2014, Avex released two unreleased songs:'Outsoar The Rainbow and Days.
 Outsoar The Rainbow, released digitally on May 16, 2014, on iTunes and other Japanese digital stores, was used as the opening for Initial D Final Stage as well as Initial D Arcade Stage 8 Infinity and Days was released on June 22, 2014, on iTunes and other Japanese digital stores and was used during the final episode of Initial D: Final Stage.
 Both tracks were also released on the compilation Initial D Final Best Collection.